This simple little technique has helped me catch more steelhead off the bank. Give it a try!

 When it comes to fishing pink or nightmare worms under a float, I prefer 3- to 6-inch Mad River Worms

-To learn more, check out my book, The Ultimate Guide to Steelhead Bank Fishing at AMAZON
+To learn much more, check out my book, The Ultimate Guide to Steelhead Bank Fishing:

 So, you caught some hatchery hens this season and cured the eggs up for future salmon and steelhead fishing missions…But do you know how to make sure your bait is ready to go this winter or next fall?